🚧Documentation is under active development β€” content may be incomplete or change frequently.

 Salpa runs natively on all major platforms:

-The desktop app bundles everything needed β€” Python, Redis, and all backend services start automatically.
+The desktop app bundles everything needed β€” Python and all background services start automatically.

 Execution Environments